vammultipl/vammultiplayer_revamped/README.md

 - Room being full (verify with Discord bot)
 - You are not registered (register with the bot again)
 - The player you are trying to control is already being controlled
+- Not using latest version of the client plugin

 ## Lobbies
 - Two rooms are available, running in parallel on ports 8888 and 9999, max 4 players per room.